Lyaaaaaaaaaaaaaaa/Godot_Drag_To_Resize/README.md

 2. Extract
 3. Copy the `addons/drag_to_resize` folder into your project's addons folder.
 4. In your project settings, enable the `DragtoResize` plugin.
-5. Add the NideResizer to your scene and set it up
+5. Add the NodeResizer to your scene and set it up
   1. Specify the maximum and minimum size allowed (Setting them to 0 disable the limits)
   2. Specify in which axes is the node allowed to grow
   3. Specify path to the node to resize (e.g `/root/path/to/node`)
+6. `NodeResizer` is a `TextureButton`, give it the icon you want.

 ## Need help?